Get insider access

 Logitech G203 LIGHTSYNC

 The Razer Viper Mini and the Logitech G203 LIGHTSYNC are comparable wired gaming mice.
 The Razer is significantly lighter and has much better click latency.
-It also has better mouse feet, a more flexible cable, and onboard memory.
+It also has better mouse feet and a more flexible cable.
 The Logitech has a lower lift-off distance, you can set the CPI by more precise increments, and the sensor is more consistent.
 Both mice are ideal for smaller hands but very well-suited for a fingertip grip, regardless of hand size.
 That said, the Logitech is slightly more accommodating of larger hands using a palm or claw grip.

 Razer Viper Mini Signature Edition